haacked/haacked.com/_posts/archived/2005-09-18-my-mental-laziness-mistakes.aspx.markdown

 ---
 layout: post
-title: "My Mental Laziness Mistakes"
+title: My Mental Laziness Mistakes
 date: 2005-09-18 -0800
 comments: true
 disqus_identifier: 10226
 categories: []
+redirect_from: "/archive/2005/09/17/my-mental-laziness-mistakes.aspx/"
 ---

 It wouldn’t be fair to point out the [mistakes of other developers being lazy](http://haacked.com/archive/2005/09/18/10204.aspx) without pointing out that I have been very guilty of this myself.
 The point of the post